Covid-19: Return to play protocols

 England Handball | COVID-19 Update | September 2020

-The following guidelines outline Step 2 of Handball’s Return-to-Play.
+The following guidelines outline Step 4 and 5 of Handball’s Return-to-Play.

 Please note that specific localised plans developed by leisure providers and Local Authorities supersede national NGB guidance.
 The guidance detailed below is comprehensive and should be implemented as a minimum standard.

 You may be asked to produce a risk assessment by the leisure provider.

 Return to play stages:

 Stage 2: Completed

 Small group training – indoor – without contact.

 Team Training – indoor – without contact.

 Stage 4: Completed